Crypto-PPML/Crypto-PPML.github.io/2020/index.markdown

 - The submission should provide sufficient detail to explain what the talk will be about.
 - As the workshop does not have formal proceedings, we accept contributed talk proposals which correspond to papers that are under submission or already published elsewhere (parallel submissions are allowed).

 The committee will follow COI standards according to the IACR policy.
+Contributed talks committee members are allowed to submit as well.

 ### Contributed Talks Committee